dime-worldbank/googletraffic/README.md

 The following are key parameters used when querying Google Traffic data.

 * __zoom:__ The [zoom level](https://wiki.openstreetmap.org/wiki/Zoom_levels) defines the resolution of the traffic image.
 Values can range from 0 to 20.
 At the equator, with a zoom level 10, each pixel will be about 150 meters; with a zoom level 20, each pixel will be about 0.15 meters.
 Consequently, smaller zoom levels can be used if only larger roads are of interest (e.g., highways), while larger zoom levels will be needed for capturing smaller roads.
 * __height/width:__ The `height` and `width` parameters define the height and width of the raster in terms of pixels.
-The kilometer height/width of pixels depends primarily on the `zoom` level.
+The kilometer height/width of pixels depends primarily on the `zoom` level (larger `zoom` levels correspond to the `height` and `width` having a smaller kilometer distance).
+Google traffic data takes time to render on a map, and larger `height` and `width` values require more time needed for data to render.
+The functions automatically scale the delay time depending on the `height` and `width` values set, but the delay time can also be manually set using the `webshot_delay` parameter.
+Note that traffic data may fail to render for very large `height` and `width` values, no matter the `webshot_delay` set.

 <!---
 * __webshot_delay:__ Google maps information is originally rendered on an interactive map.
 For large values of `height` and `width`, traffic information can take some time to render on a map.
 Consequently, a delay (specified using `webshot_delay`) is introduced to ensure traffic information is fully rendered on the map before traffic data is extracted.
 For example, when using a `height` and `width` of 500, a delay time of 2 seconds works well.
 For a `height` and `width` of 5000, a delay of up to 20 seconds may be needed.
 Traffic information cannot be rendered for very large `height` and `width` values, no matter the `webshot_delay` specified.
   - __Note that `webshot_delay` does not need to be specified.__ If it is not specified, the function estimates an appropriate delay length given the `height` and `width`.
 However, `webshot_delay` can be manually specified to (1) attempt to make faster queries or (2) or introduce longer delays if traffic information fails to render.